ATF Form 4: A Complete Guide

 Filling out a Form 4 is best done online, where you can use a PDF reader like Adobe Acrobat to fill the fields out quickly.

-This is by far the best option as Acrobat will automatically fill in the information you’ve already put in, so you only have to fill out the first three pages of the form and won’t need to re-input the same information again on the following pages.
+Acrobat will automatically fill in the information you’ve already put in, so you only have to fill out the first three pages of the form and won’t need to re-input the same information again on the following pages.
 Make sure to sign in blue or black ink on the paper forms.

-As far as filling out the form, here are some notes for most of the relevant sections.
+As far as filling out the form, here are some notes for most of the relevant sections:

 1. Type of Transfer: $200 for anything but an AOW, which is $5.